Keyboard shortcuts

 claude --plugin-dir /path/to/git-gud

-Use this when you want the plugin enabled by default for a repository:
+Use this when you want the local checkout enabled by default for a repository:

 {